willgdjones/pydantic-ai/docs/agents.md

 ## Reflection and self-correction

-Validation errors from both tool parameter validation and [structured result validation](results.md#structured-result-validation) can be passed back to the model with a request to retry.
+Validation errors from both function tool parameter validation and [structured result validation](results.md#structured-result-validation) can be passed back to the model with a request to retry.

-You can also raise [`ModelRetry`][pydantic_ai.exceptions.ModelRetry] from within a [tool](#tools) or [result validator function](results.md#result-validators-functions) to tell the model it should retry generating a response.
+You can also raise [`ModelRetry`][pydantic_ai.exceptions.ModelRetry] from within a [tool](#function-tools) or [result validator function](results.md#result-validators-functions) to tell the model it should retry generating a response.

 - The default retry count is **1** but can be altered for the [entire agent][pydantic_ai.Agent.__init__], a [specific tool][pydantic_ai.Agent.tool], or a [result validator][pydantic_ai.Agent.__init__].
 - You can access the current retry count from within a tool or result validator via [`ctx.retry`][pydantic_ai.dependencies.CallContext].